squareblob/MountAugusta/Constitution.md

 XII.
 Neither the State nor its representatives shall, under any circumstance, seize the property of Augustan citizens except through means available to all private individuals.

+XIII.
+Neither the right of every citizen of Mount Augusta to register to vote nor the right of every registered voter to vote shall be denied or abridged by anyone.

 ---

 #**Article I. Voting**

 ##**A. Voting Eligibility and Registration**

 i.
-Public record of voter registration
+Requirements for voter eligibility

 >a.
-Prior to any election, or when called for by any citizen, a voter registration thread shall be posted on the subreddit.
-The thread title must begin with [Voter Registration].
+Must own or rent property, as defined in Article IV, within the borders of Mount Augusta.
+Fulfilling this requirement is sufficient to gain citizenship.

 >b.
-An elected Judge must confirm the thread as being an official voter registration thread within forty-eight (48) hours and close the previous registration thread if it has not been done so already.
-An elected Judge must also close registration before the thread is 30 days old.
+Must not have outstanding (convicted but unserved or unpearled) criminal convictions made by the Mount Augusta justice system.

 >c.
-Judges are responsible for investigating and deciding on eligibility.
-Should an individual judge’s decision be called into question, a majority vote of standing judges suffices to decide the matter.
-Should a majority be unreachable, the Mayor, acting as final arbiter, will issue a binding resolution without opportunity for appeal.
+Must be able to attest to online activity by posting a screenshot of the eligibility sign, as specified in Article I Section A ii. d., showing a date within the last two (2) weeks.

 >d.
-The public record shall consist of, for each registered voter, their in-game name, their Reddit account, the date on which the period of registration of an individual began or begins, and the date on which it ends.
-This record shall be contained within the most recent [Voter Registration] thread, copied from the previous most recent thread.

->e.
-To assist in verifying voter eligibility, a publicly accessible sign must be maintained, reinforced, placed on a reinforced block, accessible for modification only by the Mayor and the current Judges, and shall contain the current date, updated no less than weekly.
-The location of this sign must be posted within each Voter Registration thread, and once set should not be moved unless absolutely necessary.
+Must not be currently banned from Mount Augusta's current host server.

 ii.
-Survivability of voter registration
+Public record of voter registration

 >a.
-For a citizen meeting the voting eligibility requirements, once voting registration is confirmed it shall survive for thirty (30) days following confirmation.
+Prior to any election, or when called for by any citizen, a voter registration thread shall be posted on the subreddit.
+The thread title must begin with "[Voter Registration]".

 >b.
-Registered voters meeting voter eligibility requirements may re-confirm their voter registration in a [Voter Registration] thread.
-The renewal comes into effect immediately upon re-confirmation.
+An elected Judge must confirm the thread as being an official voter registration thread within 48 hours.
+Voter registration threads are automatically closed after 30 days or after a Judge confirms a new voter registration thread, whichever comes sooner.

 >c.
-After thirty (30) days of last registration confirmation, a citizen’s voting registration ends.
+The public record shall consist of, for each registered voter, their in-game name, their reddit account, the date on which the period of registration of an individual began or begins, and the date on which it ends.
+This record shall be contained within the most recent voter registration thread, copied from the previous most recent thread.

+> d.
+To assist in verifying voter eligibility, a publicly accessible sign must be maintained, reinforced, placed on a reinforced block, accessible for modification only by the Mayor, the current Judges, and those who are permitted by these parties.
+It shall containing the current date, updated no less than weekly.

+The location of this sign must be posted within each voter registration thread, and once set should not be moved unless absolutely necessary.

 iii.
-Requirements for voter eligibility
+Gaining voter registration

 >a.
-Must own or rent a renovated piece of land, building, or shop within the borders of Mt.
-Augusta.
-Fulfilling this requirement is sufficient to gain citizenship in Mount Augusta.

->b.
-Must not have outstanding (convicted but unserved or unpearled) criminal convictions made by the Mt.
-Augusta justice system.

->c.
-Must be able to attest to online activity by posting a screenshot of the eligibility sign,** specified in Article I Section A i. e.,** showing a date within the last two (2) weeks.

->d.
-Must not be currently banned from Mount Augusta's current host server.
+A citizen meeting voting eligibility requirements, who is currently not a registered voter, will gain voter registration three (3) days after posting proof of activity on an active voter registration thread, as outlined by Article I Section A i. c.
+The individual must fulfill the requirements outlined by Article I Section A i. for the entire period of three (3) days for voter registration to be granted.

 iv.
-Gaining voter registration
+Survivability of voter registration

 >a.
-A citizen meeting voting eligibility requirements, who is currently not a registered voter, will gain voter registration three (3) days after posting proof of activity on an active [Voter Registration] thread, as outlined by Article I Section A iii. c. a.
-The individual must fulfill the requirements outlined by Article I Section A iii. for the entire period of three (3) days for voter registration to be granted.
+For a citizen meeting the voting eligibility requirements, once voting registration is confirmed it shall survive for 30 days following confirmation, past which the registration is no longer valid.

+>b.
+Registered voters meeting voter eligibility requirements may re-confirm their voter registration in a voter registration thread.
+The renewal comes into effect immediately upon re-confirmation.

 v.
-Mayor as final arbiter in voter eligibility
+Arbitration of voter eligibility

+>a.
+Judges are responsible for investigating and deciding on eligibility.
+Should an individual Judge’s decision be called into question, a majority vote of standing Judges suffices to decide the matter.

-> a.
-In all disputes concerning voter eligibility that cannot be resolved by the judges, the Mayor is the final arbiter, with no opportunity for further appeal
+>b.
+In all disputes concerning voter eligibility that cannot be resolved by the Judges, the Mayor is the final arbiter, with no opportunity for further appeal.

->
-> b.
+>c.
 If there are no Judges current appointed, the Mayor shall assume all duties of Judge as defined in Article I, Section A until Judges are appointed.

 ##B. Conduct of Popular Vote